 First off, if you’re not sure about macros then check out our how to macro post.
 As for specific macros, there’s a nice post on the Bliz Hunter forums with “how to” explanations, what the commands mean, and a lot of actual macros.
 See it here.
 ALso the Skill-capped macros and addons forum.

 Get Leveled Fast

 But leveling can be a bit of a drag, with thousands of quests and a few zillion mobs to kill.
-You can blow $60 and get an insta-level to 90, but then you’ll spend all that time learning your character and then leveling to 100 (when WoD is released) anyway.
+You can blow $60 and get an insta-level\, but then you’ll spend all that time learning your character.
 Besides missing out on the gold, rep, and low level PvP fun.

 The cure is to snag yourself a guide that points out the most efficient path to level as quickly as possible, always showing you exactly where to go and what to do.
 One that’s smart enough to adjust if you grab a few leveling in PvP or the dungeons, that can adjust whether you’re brand new or decked head to toe in heirlooms, and that doesn’t care which level you are when you start the guide.